-Apart from many destructive diseases for knee joint, Osteoarthritis is the most common cause to undergo total knee replacement surgery.
-The symptoms of Osteoarthritis include swollen joints, stiffness in the joints, squeaking sound that your joints make while you are in motion and weakness in the joints.
-Total knee replacement is a surgical procedure where the knee joint is replaced with artificial materials, also known prosthesis.
+Apart from many destructive diseases for the knee joints, Osteoarthritis is the most common cause to undergo total knee replacement surgery.
+The symptoms of Osteoarthritis include swollen joints, stiffness in the joints, squeaking sound that your joints make while you are in motion, and weakness in the joints.
+Total knee replacement is a surgical procedure where the knee joint is replaced with artificial materials, also known as prosthesis.

 Partial Knee Replacement Surgery

 In the past, only patients aged above sixty and physically inactive were considered for the surgery.
 However, today active and younger patients have been increasingly considered for partial knee replacement.
 As the term suggests partial knee replacement, the surgery replaces only one part of a troubled knee, either interior or exterior or kneecap part of the knee.
 The incision required as compared to the total knee replacement surgery is smaller.
 The procedure results in less pain, less bone and less blood loss.